Childhood Rhabdomyosarcoma Treatment (PDQ®)

 General Information About Childhood Rhabdomyosarcoma

 Rhabdomyosarcoma is a type of sarcoma.
-Sarcoma is cancer of soft tissue (such as muscle), connective tissue (such as tendon or cartilage), and bone.
+Sarcoma is cancer of soft tissue (such as muscle), connective tissue (such as tendon or cartilage), or bone.
 Rhabdomyosarcoma usually begins in muscles that are attached to bones and that help the body move.
-Rhabdomyosarcoma is the most common type of sarcoma found in the soft tissues of children.
-It can occur in many places in the body.
+Rhabdomyosarcoma is the most common type of soft tissue sarcoma in children.
+It can begin in many places in the body.

 There are three main types of rhabdomyosarcoma: